Annonymous3rd/ELM/README.md

 # ELM
-The core implementation of paper - Equilibrium Language Models
+Anonymous repo for the core implementation of paper - Equilibrium Language Models

 Submitted to ICLR2026.
 Under review.